SpringHo/SpringHo/README.md

 ## I'm a 1, 2, Progam/Project Manager, and Leader!!
-[Connect with me on Linkedin](https://www.linkedin.com/in/springho/) 👋
-&nbsp;&nbsp;
 ###
 [Connect with me on Linkedin](https://www.linkedin.com/in/springho/) 👋
 &nbsp;&nbsp;

-- 👀 I’m interested in learning new things, which include me venturing out into the world of data analytics, I also am obsessed with checking out new cafes and have a bad boba addiction
+-  ☺️ I’m interested in learning new things, which include me venturing out into the world of data analytics, I also am obsessed with checking out new cafes and have a bad boba addiction
-- 🌱 I’m currently learning SQL as of know and hopefully Tableau in the future
+- 🌱 I’m currently learning SQL as of know and hopefully Tableau in the future.
+In general I love learning about new ideas and concepts
-- 💞️ I’m looking to collaborate on maybe on some SQL projects?
+- 👯 I’m looking to collaborate with other content creators, as well as fun SQL projects
 - 📫 How to reach me here or connect with me on Linkedin!
 I also have a Discord~
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- ☕ I grew up in Portland, Oregon and graduated with a Healthcare degree in Administration with a Program Management background
-- 🥅 2022 Goals: Learn more about web3
+- 💻 2022 Goals: Transition into a Tech position
-- ⚡ Fun fact: I love to
+- ⚡ Fun fact: I can eat a full course of AYCE Korean BBQ, I can still be down for ice-cream and boba aftewards
+- ⚡ My level of high level of commitment in food is the same equivalent I put into my work